Back to Wyoming

 Plain English Breakdown

-This act creates a fund to support energy-related projects in Wyoming, including research, development, and commercialization of various energy resources.
+This act creates a fund to support energy-related projects in Wyoming, including grants and loans for research, demonstration, pilot projects, and commercial development.

 What This Bill Does

-• Creates the Wyoming Energy Dominance Fund to be administered by the Wyoming Energy Authority.
+• Creates the Wyoming Energy Dominance Fund to be managed by the Wyoming Energy Authority.

 Who It Names or Affects